khanonjs/khanon.js-website/public/tutorials/01-blank-project.md

 ## `public` folder

-This is the folder that will be published to the server.

-It contains `index.html`, the `assets` folder, any any other files you want to publish to your server.
+It contains `index.html`, `assets` folder, any any other files and dependencies of your application.

+This is the folder that will be published to the server along with the compiled application files.

 # Running the application

-To run the application just go to the root folder and run the `start` npm script:
+To run the application just go to the *root* folder and run the `start` npm script:

 `npm run start`

 # Building and publishing the project

-Build the project running the `npm run build` script from the root folder.
+Build the project running the `build` npm script:

+`npm run build`

-Once the app is built, a `dist` folder is be created with the compiled `app.js` file and the content of `public` folder.
+Once the app is built, `dist` folder is created with the compiled `app.js` and the content of `public` folder.

-The content of `dist` folder is what you have to copy to your server; then just run `index.html` in any browser to start the application.
+The content of *dist* folder is what you have to copy to your server.
+After that just run `index.html` in any browser to start the application.